 Do you think an extramarital affair is directly related to communication breakdown?

 Yes, it is.
 I can’t say it happens very early in the marriage.
-It may happen after the children come in the picture or the children are also a little settled.
+It may happen after the children come into the picture or the children are also a little settled.
 Usually what we find is that there has been a problem right from the initial stages of the marriage which has not been addressed earlier.
 Or where one of the partners is feeling very disempowered.
 He or she is not getting the feeling of being heard.

 For instance a couple might come in – the man is 38, the woman is 35, both working as CAs and it is a love marriage.
 Both believed in love when they got married and both had love relationships with others before they got married to each other.
-Two children – 10 and five years old.
+Two children – 10 and 5 years old.
 Home environment is been looked after by a widowed mother-in-law.
 They came here because the woman had been having some stomach issues – had gone to a doctor first, then to a psychiatrist and the psychiatrist said it seems to be stress related.
 The man contacted me first saying my wife is facing such a problem, so can you please attend to her and we have been advised to do so by this psychiatrist.